Stan-21/cmpm-121-f25-d3/PLAN.md

 - [x] add a victory message when player crafts a certain token value (128)

 NOTE: The commented out bits are for future plans.
 I plan on creating a type of "chat box" and everytime the player interacts with something that interaction is logged into the chatbox on the right.

+## D3.c: Object persistence

+Key technical challenge: How do you store cell data when cells are reloaded?

+- [ ] apply the Flyweight pattern not visible cells do not require storage (already implemented by default?)
+- [ ] apply the Memento pattern to remember state of cells when the player moves to a different location